humdrum-tools/humdrum-documentation/guide/ch28/index.md

 Terraced Dynamics
 -----------------

-Suppose we want to identify whether various works exhibit \"terraced\" or \"graduated\" dynamics.
+Suppose we want to identify whether various works exhibit "terraced" or "graduated" dynamics.
 In the case of terraced dynamics, we would expect to see many relatively abrupt dynamic contrasts, such as alternations between *forte* and *piano*.
 There are several ways of approaching this question.
 One approach might translate